 [Section 87 inserted by No. 78 of 2003 s.
 17.]

-88. Special reports on policy matters
+88. Special reports to Parliament on policy matters

 (1) The Commission may, at any time prepare a special report on any administrative or general policy matter relating to the functions of the Commission.